-It’s difficult to learn when you’re falling asleep at your desk.
+It’s difficult to learn when falling asleep at one’s desk.
 But one Washington school district might have found a way to keep students’ eyes open and improve their grades.

 The Seattle Public School District pushed back school start times at all 18 high schools by almost an hour.
 Researchers at the University of Washington and the Salk Institute for Biological Studies then compared students’ sleep quality and academic performance before and after the schedule change.